HL7/cqf-recommendations/pages/documentation-approach-04-03-6S-evidence-pyramid-and-learning-health-systems.md

 <summary>

 FIG. 22.
 The 6S Evidence Pyramid with Systems Level (integration of lower levels of evidence into direct patient care) at the peak.
+NOTE: An updated version of this Evidence Pyramid [ref](http://dx.doi.org/10.1136/ebmed-2016-110447) will be included in the next update of the CPG-IG.

 </summary>